brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Gennocidal Organ**

+I read the book this movie is based on last year, and it’s a truly brutal story of linguistics and massive unrest.
+This movie is grim in a way that feels a little too prescient.
+Definitely one of the better anime thrillers I’ve seen in a while though.

 **Psycho Pass Movie Trilogy**

 After season 3, Psycho Pass had a trilogy of films in Japan.
 They’re fun continuations of the characters from all three seasons, and a bit of a sequel to the first movie.
 The future this film presents is pretty grim, but the animation is fantastic.